starnight/ostree-build-fs/README.md

 ### Build a New OSTree Commit, and Ship It

 1. Run a container with `source-client` image to bootstrap an Alpine root filesystem to the local folder: `target`
+2. Synchronize from the OSTree Repository Server to the local OSTree repository.
-2. Make the root filesystem as a new OSTree commit
+3. Make the root filesystem as a new OSTree commit
-3. `ostree-push` the OSTree commit to the OSTree Repository Server:
+4. `ostree-push` the OSTree commit to the OSTree Repository Server:
 ```shell
 $ podman run -it --rm -v ./scripts:/root/scripts -v ./data:/root/data -w /root \
     --network host localhost/source-client:latest sh